 It’s a minefield and in my experience, it’s far better to make it crystal clear from the start what you will and will not do.
-You should dictate the terms.
+You must dictate the terms.

-Perhaps, get what you’re given may be taking things too far but you should set clearly defined parameters that play to your strengths.
+You should set clearly defined parameters that play to your strengths..

-Ensure your customer accepts and fully understands the following:
+Ensure your potential clients accept and fully understand the following:

 - The size of the work

 - And demand a deposit.